October 11, 2022

 Reasons why you should use Google Tag Manager

 Let’s take a step back and remember the classic way of how tracking codes used to be managed:

-- He/she get a tracking code and sends it to a developer.
+- He/she gets a tracking code and sends it to a developer.

 - The developer says he’s busy and will do that next week.

 - What if you need to track additional events?
-In that case, you’ll need to write a detailed task, send emails back-and-forth with the developer in order to get those codes installed.
+In that case, you’ll need to write a detailed task and send emails back and forth with the developer to get those codes installed.
 This can take even more than several weeks.

 What if I said that you could avoid the developer (in most cases) and implement those tracking codes by yourself?
 With Google Tag Manager, this dream comes true.

-Every tracking code is called a tag and you can manage them via GTM interface.
+Every tracking code is called a tag, and you can manage them via the GTM interface.

 Google Tag Manager speeds up many processes.
-New tags can be added rapidly and a lot of them do not require code changes to the website.
-This is a great tool for marketers because it can really speed up launch time by testing each change themselves and deploying when ready.
+New tags can be added rapidly, and many do not require code changes to the website.
+This is a great tool for marketers because it can speed up launch time by testing each change themselves and deploying when ready.

-And that’s exactly why I put this reason as #1 item in the list of reasons why you should use Google Tag Manager.
-But it’s definitely not the last.
+And that’s exactly why I put this reason as the #1 item in the list of reasons you should use Google Tag Manager.
+But it’s not the last.

 Thanks to GTM, this process is made easier: all tags are controlled in one place.

-Troubleshooting and correcting tag errors is simplified via Google Tag Manager Preview and Debug mode that shows which tags are fired on a page and which are not.
+Troubleshooting and correcting tag errors is simplified via Google Tag Manager Preview and Debug mode, which shows which tags are fired on a page and which are not.
 It also includes information about triggers that fire tags and data contained within tracking tags.

 Why is it important?
-With GTM debugging solutions, you’re making sure that your tags work before you publish them to the live site.
+With GTM debugging solutions, you’re ensuring your tags work before you publish them to the live site.

 Another awesome reason why you should use Google Tag Manager is the possibility to export all tags, triggers, and variables into a single file (which can be imported later).
 What does it mean?
-Well, you can create your own templates with commonly used tracking codes/settings.
+You can create your templates with commonly used tracking codes/settings.